 If the R15 ver 3.0 is too committed and too sharp for your liking, but you still want a sweet handling motorcycle with a sporty faired design, then the R15S is the bike to have.
 The S is based on the previous R15 ver 2.0 but features a more comfortable single-unit seat and more relaxed ergonomics.
 The 149cc engine produces 16.6hp at 8,500rpm and 15Nm at 7,500rpm, sent to the rear wheel via a six-speed gearbox.

-The Apache RTR 200 4V is available with either a carburettor or a fuel-injection system supplied by Bosch.
+The Apache RTR 200 4V is available with either a carburettor or a fuel-injection system, the latter is supplied by Bosch.
 The FI variant commands a hefty premium of Rs 12,700 over its carburetted alternative.
 The fuel-injected version produces 21hp at 8,500rpm (0.5hp more than the carb), and 18.1Nm of torque at 7,000rpm from its 197.75cc air- and oil-cooled engine.
-The RTR features a slipper clutch as standard and can also be had with dual-channel ABS and/or Pirelli tyres, making it a good value-for-money proposition compared to its competitors.
+The updated RTR 200 4V features a slipper clutch as standard.
+However, dual-channel ABS is only offered on the carburettor variant in order to keep pricing competitive.

 Price - Rs 1,06,896